Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     /// <summary>
     /// Default Permissions: Everyone can read, server can only write
     /// Player health is typically something determined (updated/written to) on the server
-    ///  side, but a value everyone should be synchronized with (i.e. read permissions).
+    ///  side, but a value everyone should be synchronized with (that is, read permissions).
     /// </summary>
     public NetworkVariable<float> Health = new NetworkVariable<float>(k_DefaultHealth);